Skip to Content

-The Javan rhino is a grey-colored beast with a long horn.
+The Javan rhino is a grey-colored beast with a longhorn.
 Its bumpy, armored appearance makes it resemble a helmet.
-It has a smaller head and no bumps on its skin, however it resembles the greater one-horned rhino significantly.
+It has a smaller head and no bumps on its skin; however, it significantly reaches the more excellent one-horned Rhino.

 Description

-Armoured with a thick, deeply folded hide, the Javan rhino has a prehistoric look that seems to evoke the earlier periods of Mammals’ age.
+Armored with a thick, deeply folded hide, the Javan rhino has a prehistoric look that evokes the earlier periods of the Mammals’ age.
 This species of rhinoceros weighs 900 to 2,300 kilograms, stands 1.5 to 1.7 meters tall, and measures between 2 and 4 meters long.

 The animal’s single horn is too short to be used as a weapon, at only 20 centimeters or less.
-Instead, it appears to be used as a specialized tool for hooking high-growing plants to bring them down to a level where the rhino can eat them or push through dense vegetation.
+Instead, it appears to be a specialized tool for hooking high-growing plants to bring them down to a level where the Rhino can eat them or push through dense vegetation.

-During the heat of the day, the Javan rhino lies in mud wallows to stay cool or bathes in water.
-When the cooler evening comes, these rhinoceroses begin to forage, eating leaves, shoots, twigs, and any fruit they can find.
+During the day’s heat, the Javan rhino lies in mud wallows to stay calm or bathes in water.
+When the more relaxed evening comes, these rhinoceroses begin to forage, eating leaves, shoots, twigs, and fruit.
 They need regular access to salt licks and will drink ocean water to get salt if necessary.

-They are very shy and retiring, and any human activity is enough to make them flee into the most inaccessible area available.
-The Javan rhino lives most frequently in tall, thick grass or beds of reeds within lowland jungle and rainforest.
+They are timid and retiring, and any human activity is enough to make them flee into the most inaccessible area available.
+The Javan rhino lives most frequently in tall, thick grass or beds of reeds within lowland jungles and rainforests.

-Javan rhinos tend to be solitary, though they do not seem hostile to others of their species and may sometimes casually associate in small groups at salt licks or favorite wallows.
+Javan rhinos tend to be solitary, though they do not seem hostile to others of their species.
+They may sometimes casually associate in small groups at salt licks or favorite wallows.
 Male rhinos mark their territories with dung piles and by mauling vegetation.

-Female rhinos are ready to have their first calf at four years and are likely to reproduce every five or six years thereafter.
+Female rhinos are ready to have their first calf at four years and are likely to reproduce every five or six years after that.

 See Related: African Elephant